 What Are Trademark Agreements and How Do They Work?

 As described by the United States Patent and Trademark Office (USPTO), a trademark is a word, phrase, design, symbol, or other unique sign that helps to distinguish the source of goods in the mind of a consumer.
-Registered trademarks are a valuable form of intellectual property.
-Many companies are focused on protecting their trademark rights.
+Registered trademarks are a valuable form of intellectual property, giving the owner exclusive rights in the trademark.

 What is a Trademark Agreement?

-If “both companies agree to the rights to use the same marks, those agreements should be territorial so as not to result in consumer confusion, as to source in a common market, which could destroy trademark rights in that the mark does not indicate a single source of goods,” says James B. Astrachan, an intellectual property attorney in Baltimore.
+If “both companies agree to the rights to use the same marks, those agreements should be territorial so as not to result in consumer confusion, as to source in a common market, which could destroy trademark rights in that the mark does not indicate a single source of goods,” says James B. Astrachan, an intellectual property attorney at Goodell, DeVries, Leech & Dann in Baltimore.

 In some cases, companies that are, or have the potential to be, in the same market may also want to use similar branding.
 A trademark agreement allows two or more parties to use the same or similar mark subject to conditions.
 Among other things, these types of agreement may address: